jordanchark/jordanchark.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am affiliated with [Project A05: Modeling meaning-driven variation](#Modeling meaning-driven register variation), within Collaborative Research Centre (SFB) 1412 "Register".
+I work at  <a href="https://www.leibniz-zas.de/de/">Leibniz-ZAS</a> in Berlin and am affiliated with [Project A05: Modeling meaning-driven register variation](#Modeling meaning-driven register variation), within Collaborative Research Centre (SFB) 1412 "Register".

 My research primarily focuses on the interfaces between semantics/pragmatics and research on variation and change.
 My ongoing dissertation work approaches the question of how intra-individual variation in synchrony (broadly: register competence) relates to language change through the lens of pragmatic reasoning.
 Toward this end, I am investigating a couple case studies from Icelandic.
 I draw on a number of methods in my research: experimental, corpus, and computational.

 Before coming to ZAS, I did an MSc. in General Linguistics at the <a href="https://www.uni-potsdam.de/en/ling/index">University of Potsdam</a>.
 During my time in Potsdam, I did research on modality in Finnish using semantic fieldwork methodology (my MSc. thesis) as well as conducted theoretically-driven experiments on embedded questions (in the XPrag.de ExQ project).

 These days, I work mostly on Icelandic (with ocassional forays into other North Germanic languages, as well as German).
 My interest in the Icelandic language began from a young age.
-I did my undergraduate studies at the University of Iceland, where I developed a nascent interest in language change and variation.
+I did my undergraduate studies at the <a href ="https://english.hi.is/">University of Iceland</a>, where I developed a nascent interest in historical linguistics, linguistic variation and language ideology.

+Feel free to get in touch: chark [AT] leibniz-zas.de

 ## Modeling meaning-driven register variation